tabler/tabler/README.md

 1. From the root `/tabler` directory, run `npm run serve` in the command line.
 2. Open [http://localhost:4000](http://localhost:4000) in your browser, and voilà.
-3. Any change in `/src` directory will build application and refresh the page.
+3. Any change in the `/src` directory will build the application and refresh the page.

-**Warning!** all changes made in `_site/` folder would be overwritten on application build.
+**Warning!** all changes made in the `_site/` folder will be overwritten on application build.

 ## Development preview

-All changes made on `dev` branch are avaliable on http://tabler.codecalm.net/dev/.
+All changes made on `dev` branch are available on http://tabler.codecalm.net/dev/.
 Every change in the code automatically compiles the source code.

 ## Bugs and feature requests